Taming the Hydra: Targeted Control-Flow Transformations for Dynamic Symbolic Execution: Evaluation

-For RQ1 and RQ2, we use a benchmark suite of 10 programs consisting of well-known graph algorithms, sorting algorithms and our motivating example (\ie \code{toupper}) from Section~\ref{sec:motivating_example}.
+For RQ1, we used a benchmark suite of 11 programs consisting of well-known graph algorithms, sorting algorithms, image processing algorithms, and our motivating example (\ie \code{toupper}) from Section~\ref{sec:motivating_example}.
 The functionality of each benchmark and the nature of their inputs are described in Table~\ref{tab:bench_desc}.
-We selected these benchmarks because they are small enough so that KLEE can enumerate all feasible execution paths for sufficiently smaller input sizes within a reasonable amount of time.
+We selected these benchmarks because they are small enough so that KLEE can enumerate all feasible execution paths for sufficiently smaller input sizes within a reasonable time.
 This allows us to evaluate how effectively different techniques can mitigate the path explosion problem compared to vanilla KLEE.